 The course requires that you ask for grades.
 One purpose for doing so is to make sure that you and I remain in contact with one another regularly throughout the course.
 If you do not ask for a grade, I will not tell you what it is.
 Therefore, it is absolutely essential for you to ask.

 Measurements and Grading:

 |In order to provide accurate assessment of the learning outcomes, students will be tested regularly

 on the items documented above, as they are covered in the course.
 This testing includes howework, tests, and a final exam.|

 The class is graded on four tests and five assignments, plus one cumulative final, as follows:

 4 tests, each worth 35 points.
-These will be posted to the Calendar in WebCampus and must be completed without assistance in two or three days' time.
+You will find their dates on the course Calendar; they must be completed without assistance in two or three days' time.
 They will generally occur as we finish chapters and will be announced during the lessons that immediately precede them.
 Most test problems will be difficult enough that you cannot simply copy something from the book, although you should remember that the methods are generally the same.
 Consequently, each test will be no longer than 10 questions.
 You will mail your completed tests back to me as attached (.doc, or .docx, or .rtf, or .pdf) files, or you may fax them.
 Many of our campuses have scanners that will allow you to convert paper tests to PDF format.

 5 homework assignments, each worth 20 points.
 These will be assigned at various times during the semester and will include a subset of your normal homework assignment.
 As with the other material, you will write the homework in MS Word and attach the file to an e-mail message.
 Homework must be completed on time.